horychen/horychen.github.io/_posts/2019-06-25-My_PyTorch_Tour.md

->  This article contains records of my quick knowing PyTorch.
+>  This article contains records of me quickly knowing PyTorch.